 - Set your property.
-Enter your Website Name, Website URL, Industry Category, and Reporting Time Zone and hit create button.
+Enter your Website Name, Website URL, Industry Category, and Reporting Time Zone and hit the create button.

-- Read Google Analytics Terms of Service Agreement and click I also accept the Data Processing Terms as required by GDPR or accept Additional Terms Applicable to Data Shared with Google and hit Accept button.
+- Read Google Analytics Terms of Service Agreement and click I also accept the Data Processing Terms as required by GDPR or accept Additional Terms Applicable to Data Shared with Google and hit the Accept button.

 - Copy google analytics Tracking code and pest your website <head>…</head> HTML head tags.

 - Congratulations you have successfully integrate google analytics on your website.

 How to Use Google Analytics